aListofBooks

 Heart of Darkness

-We don't have a description for Heart of Darkness, but if you head over to Amazon they'll be able to tell you what this book is about!
+We don't have a description for Heart of Darkness, but you can check Amazon for more info.

 This story is narrated by a man, representing a trading company, who journeys up the Congo River.
 There he hears of, and eventually meets, a mysterious ivory trader who has some kind of hold on the people of that area.
 He is not only mysterious but powerful, and the narrator soon discovers greed and frailty in him.